The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Introduction

 However, such lensed LCEs are rare.
-While searches are ongoing, at the time of writing, only one lensed LCE is found in the literature, the \object{Sunburst Arc} \citep{dahle2016, riverathorsen2019} at redshift \(z = 2.37\).
-The Sunburst Arc was discovered as part of the Planck foreground project by \citet{dahle2016}, who found it to be the brightest known gravitationally lensed galaxy with an integrated magnitude of \(m_R = 17.82\).
+While searches are ongoing, at the time of writing, only one lensed LCE of sufficient brightness for detailed spatially and spectrally resolved studies is found in the literature; the \object{Sunburst Arc} \citep{dahle2016, riverathorsen2019} at redshift \(z = 2.37\).
+The Sunburst Arc was discovered during optical follow-up of Sunyaev-Zeldovich galaxy cluster candidates in the ESA Planck Survey \citep{plancksz2014} by \citet{dahle2016}, who found it to be the brightest known gravitationally lensed galaxy with an integrated magnitude of \(m_R = 17.82\).
 Lensing by a redshift $z = 0.44$ foreground cluster generates a total of 12 total or partial images \citep{dahle2016,sharon2022,pignataro2021,diego2022,solhaug2025}. \citet{sunburst2017} found that the galaxy displayed a unique, triple-peaked Ly\(\alpha\) emission profile, which is predicted to arise from Ly\(\alpha\) radiative transfer in an expanding shell of H\textsc{i} perforated by a narrow channel devoid of H\textsc{i} along our line of sight \citep{behrens2014,verhamme2015}. \citet{sunburst2017} estimated the neutral column density along this line of sight to be extremely low, \(\log N_{\text{H\textsc{i}}} [\text{cm}^{-2}] \lesssim 13\), while one optical depth for LyC corresponds to \(\log N_{\text{H\textsc{i}}} \approx 17.2\); orders of magnitude higher.
-The galaxy is dominated by a very young \citep[3--5 Myr][]{chisholm2019,vanzella2020,pascale2023,mestric2023,riverathorsen2024} and massive \citep[$M_{\star} \approx M_{\text{dyn}} \lesssim 10^{7} M_{\odot}$][]{vanzella2020,riverathorsen2024} Lyman Continuum emitting \citep[][from here referred to as "the LCE"]{riverathorsen2019} star cluster.
-This cluster is dense and massive and contains a large population of Wolf-Rayet stars and Very Massive Stars \citep{pascale2023,mestric2023,riverathorsen2024}, and a strong enrichment in both doubly \citep{pascale2023} and singly \citep{welch2025} ionized Nitrogen, as has also been observed in a number of high-redshift galaxies with JWST \citep[e.g.][and references therein]{ji2020}.
+The galaxy is dominated by a very young \citep[3--5 Myr][]{chisholm2019,vanzella2020,pascale2023,mestric2023,riverathorsen2024} and massive \citep[$M_{\star} \approx M_{\text{dyn}} \lesssim 10^{7} M_{\odot}$][]{vanzella2020,riverathorsen2024} Lyman Continuum emitting \citep[][]{riverathorsen2019} star cluster, from hereon referred to as ``the LCE''.
+This cluster is dense and massive and contains a large population of Wolf-Rayet stars and Very Massive Stars \citep{pascale2023,mestric2023,riverathorsen2024}, and a strong enrichment in both doubly \citep{pascale2023} and singly \citep{welch2025} ionized Nitrogen, as has also been observed in a number of high-redshift galaxies with JWST \citep[e.g.][and references therein]{ji2025arxiv}.
 The LCE cluster has a very steep rest-frame UV slope of $\beta = -2.8$ \citep{kim2023}, and \cite{mainali2022} found strong broad emission line components in ground-based, rest-frame optical spectroscopy, which those authors interpreted as the presence of strong bulk outflows driven by stellar winds from the young stellar population of the cluster.
 Based on this, \citeauthor{mainali2022} concluded that mechanical feedback was the main driver of ionizing escape in the Sunburst Arc, presumably by driving the expansion and rupturing the surrounding neutral ISM.
 The present NIRSpec IFU observations provide an opportunity to spatially map the kinematic properties which have previously only been attainable in integrated slit spectra through atmospheric distortion, among other things enabling us to test this scenario more thoroughly.